 You know for the first time in my life I watched my dad hug my sister Rosita and say you're going to stay home, you're going to stay home and help us look after each other.
 For the first time in my life I seen my dad cry.
 You know my dad never, ever cried.
-He always said sister I see these tears coming out of his eyes.
+He always said Haida men don't cry.
+You know when he was hugging my sister I see these tears coming out of his eyes.
 He said I don't want to ever let you go.